Tesla Cars: Easy To Total, Expensive To Repair

 I've mentioned before the brilliant American economist, Thomas Sowell, who also wrote a regular newspaper column on economics.
-Sowell would sometimes would take a break from single-themed columns and pen a piece called, "Random Thoughts on the Passing Scene" (an example here).
+Sowell would sometimes take a break from single-themed columns and pen a piece called "Random Thoughts on the Passing Scene" (an example here).

 This article resembles one of those Sowell ramblers.